vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 ===
 Out: (Array([0, 1, 2, 3], dtype=int32), array([0, 1, 2, 3], dtype=int32))
 ```
-> Note, you may have seen in older tutorials the line `import jax.numpy as np`.
+> Note, you may see in older tutorials the line `import jax.numpy as np`.
 > This is no longer the convention and prior suggestions to do so will remain a
-> stain on history.
+> stain on human history.

 Frighteningly similar right?
 The `jax.numpy` interface closely mirrors that of
-`numpy`, which means pretty much anything we could do `numpy` we can also do in
+`numpy`, which means nearly anything we could do `numpy` we can do in
-`jax.numpy` using very similar functions.
+`jax.numpy` using similar functions.

 ```python
 x1 = x_jnp*2